Breakfast-for-Pigeons/Raspberry-Pi-Message-of-the-Day/README.md

 7. Go to Menu → Preferences → Raspberry Pi Configuration, and select Boot to CLI (Command Line Interface.
 Then click OK to save.

 Instead of a graphical boot, you will boot to a command line.
 After logging in, you will see your message of the day.
+NOTE: To get to the GUI, type **startx** on the command line.